jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 variable "common_iso_datastore" {
   type        = string
-  description = "The name of the source vSphere datastore for ISO images. (e.g. 'sfo-w01-cl01-nfs01')" }
+  description = "The name of the source vSphere datastore for ISO images. ('datastore-iso-01')" }

 variable "iso_url" {
   type        = string
-  description = "The URL source of the ISO image. (e.g. 'https://artifactory.rainpole.io/.../os.iso')" }
+  description = "The URL source of the ISO image. ('https://releases.ubuntu.com/20.04.5/ubuntu-20.04.5-live-server-amd64.iso')"
+}

 variable "iso_path" {
   type        = string
-  description = "The path on the source vSphere datastore for ISO image. (e.g. 'iso/linux/ubuntu')" }
+  description = "The path on the source vSphere datastore for ISO image. ('ISOs/Linux')" }

 variable "iso_file" {
   type        = string
-  description = "The file name of the ISO image used by the vendor. (e.g. 'ubuntu-<version>-live-server-amd64.iso')" }
+  description = "The file name of the ISO image used by the vendor. ('ubuntu-20.04.5-live-server-amd64.iso')" }

 variable "iso_checksum_type" {
   type        = string
-  description = "The checksum algorithm used by the vendor. (e.g. 'sha256')" }
+  description = "The checksum algorithm used by the vendor. ('sha256')" }

 variable "iso_checksum_value" {